 The Exclusive room is top-of-the-league and has its own terrace with wraparound views of the old town: this would be the one to book if romance is part of the picture and you're feeling flush.
 It's possible to book the Exclusive in conjunction with a Superior, to create a Suite; enquire when booking.

 Bedrooms have light-grey tiles which, together with natural coloured stucco walls and soft beige chenille curtains, provide an understated canvas for the darker decorative touches.
 There are antique Portuguese tables and writing desks of teak and rosewood, and eye-catching patterned fabrics on the padded headboards.
 Beds come dressed in fine Egyptian cotton with Paisley throws - expect to find yours neatly turned back when you get in from dinner - whilst soft lighting pushes the 'love-in' quotient up an extra notch.
 A bonus treat is the underfloor heating in both the bedroom and bathroom.

 Bath and shower rooms are just as spoiling, many of them divided from the sleeping area by glass walls, which cleverly ups the light factor.
-All have the swishest of sinks and taps, piles of snowy white towels, cotton bathrobes and a big bunch of Karma ayurvedic bath products.
+All have the swishest of sinks and taps, piles of snowy white towels and a big bunch of Damana ayurvedic bath products.